-The R4C/R2A study process began in late 2009, when the City Council appointed a citizen advisory committee to identify potential zoning changes to address community concerns about redevelopment in the R4C and R2A zoning districts.
-The R4C/R2A Zoning District Study Advisory Committee (AC) met regularly for a year and a half to solicit feedback and identify potential solutions.
+In late 2009, City Council appointed a citizen advisory committee to identify potential zoning changes to address community concerns about redevelopment in the R4C and R2A zoning districts.
+The R4C/R2A Zoning District Advisory Committee (AC) met through early 2012 to solicit feedback and identify potential solutions.

 In May 2012, the AC completed a report containing its recommendations (attached).
 The report identified zoning tools that could be used to guide appropriate redevelopment, primarily in the R4C district.
-The report also highlighted the importance of character in existing neighborhoods and looked to de-incentivize demolition of existing structures to create new, larger structures.
+The report also highlighted the important of character in existing neighborhoods and looked to de-incentivize demolition of existing structures to create new, larger structures.